Oureyelet/Oureyelet/README.md

                 - 2022:    218 hrs <br />
                 - 2023:    155 hrs <br />
                 - 2024:    238 hrs <br />
-                - I’m excited to share that on February 4, 2025, I started my new IT role as an IT Technician at Building solution Companie! 🎉
+                - I’m excited to share that on February 4, 2025, I started my new IT role as an IT Technician at building solution companie! 🎉

 <img width="375" alt="Screenshot 2021-07-09 at 13 12 27" src="https://github.com/Oureyelet/Oureyelet/assets/69697624/fbdbf26e-09f8-4e73-a89d-3406dabc2580">